 The side plank rotation is a great way to target your obliques and forge your entire core.
 It can also help improve balance, muscle coordination, and endurance.

 How to: Lie on your left side on your forearm with your legs straight and stacked on each other.
-Keep your body straight, brace your core and rotate your torso inward until your right shoulder points toward the floor.
+Keep your body straight, brace your core, and rotate your torso inward until your right shoulder points toward the floor.
 Extend your torso to complete one rep. Once you complete on your left side, perform the same movement on your opposite side.

 38. Extended Plank